 Fairness can be measured using a variety of metrics, among which are:

-Predictive Parity: If a classifier had favored an outcome for a subgroup, the hypothesis should be true in the real life.
+- Predictive Parity: If a classifier had favoured an outcome for a subgroup, the hypothesis should be true in the real life.

 Those definitions of fairness and parity are not exhaustive.

 A recent research paper shows that they are fundamentally in conflict and cannot be satisfied simultaneously.

 Word embeddings are widely used in Natural Language Processing to represent word syntactically and semantically .

 They have an interesting linear property that allows

 → vector(man) — vector(woman) = vector(king) — vector(queen) .